 Existing-home sales rose in October, a slight recovery from the declines seen in September, according to the National Association of Realtors®.
 The four major U.S. regions were split last month, with the Midwest and the South seeing growth, and the Northeast and the West both reporting a drop in sales.Click on graph for larger image.

-Total existing-home sales, which are completed transactions that include single-family homes, townhomes, condominiums and co-ops, increased 1.4 percent from September to a seasonally adjusted rate of 5.22 million in October.
-Sales are now down 5.1 percent from a year ago (5.5 million in October 2017).
+Total existing-home sales, completed transactions that include single-family homes, townhomes, condominiums and co-ops, increased 1.9% from September to a seasonally-adjusted annual rate of 5.46 million in October.
+Despite lingering regional variances, overall sales are up 4.6% from a year ago (5.22 million in October 2018).